adaltas/node-nikita/docs/content/action/index.md

 The handler receives all the properties of the action as an argument.
 We call those properties [configuration](/current/action/config).
 They are available as `config` property and can define default values when declaring the action.
 Also, the user may overwrite any of the configuration properties.
 Thus, they are used to contextualize the handler.

 Nikita's actions always return [Javascript Promise](https://nodejs.dev/learn/understanding-javascript-promises).
-To access the [action's output](/current/action/output), you have to call an asynchronous function and "await" for the result of Promise.
+To access the [action output](/current/action/output), you have to call an asynchronous function and "await" for the result of Promise.

 Remember, in the end, an action is a JavaScript object with the mandatory property `handler`, and some configuration properties.
 Some properties are common to all Nikita actions, such as the [`shy`](/current/metadata/shy) or the [`relax`](/current/metadata/relax) [metadata properties](/current/metadata), or they can be specific to an action, such as the `target` configuration property of the [`nikita.file` action](/current/actions/file) indicating the path where the content is written.